 I immediately started researching the market for solutions like the idea I had in my head – only to find a mere few apps that address only a part of the overall vision.
 Two other findings along the way cemented in my mind that this was the right path for us.

 First, agents are already using off-the-shelve apps like FaceTime, Skype, Facebook Live and others to perform remote live home tours.
 It’s a behavior that currently exists within the industry (that could certainly be done better).
 Second, given the considerable percentage of homes purchased sight-unseen (35% in 2018 according to Redfin), I could only imagine that those buyers would have appreciated having a real-time look at the home prior to placing an offer.
 It was settled – our vision would be to create an easy-to-use mobile app that restored all the inherent benefits of a real, onsite home tour.

 Over the following months, we sprung into action designing this new mobile app to let home buyers connect with agents or friends to schedule, plan and direct live virtual home showings.
 After a much consternation on naming, we finally landed on “HomeRover”.
 This spring and summer has been a busy one as we launched into development on the app.

 On July 23, 2019, we’ll be formally announcing HomeRover and demonstrating an early alpha version of the app at the Inman Connect conference in Las Vegas, NV.
 We’re super excited to get in front of early-adopters and thought-leaders to solicit their feedback on the direction.
 Ironically, when I co-founded BrightDoor in 2004, one of the first events we attended was an early Inman conference in San Francisco.
 In many ways, it’s like coming full circle.

-We’re planning to release HomeRover in the app stores in October 2019 (official launch date coming soon).
+We’re planning to release HomeRover in the app stores this fall (official launch date coming soon).
 From my off-the-cuff conversation last summer with Aaron to today – it’s been a fun ride.
 I can’t wait to see what happens next.